-SOURCEWATER ASSESSMENT AND PROTECTION
+SOURCE WATER ASSESSMENT AND PROTECTION

-Under provisions of the federal Safe Drinking Water Act, states are required to develop comprehensive source-water assessment programs that meet the following requirements:
+Under provisions of the federal Safe Drinking Water Act, states are required to develop comprehensive source water assessment programs that meet the following requirements:

-- identify watersheds that supply public tap water - provide an inventory of contaminants present in the watershed - assess susceptibility to contamination in the watershed.
+- identify watersheds that supply public tap water, - provide an inventory of contaminants present in the watershed, and - assess susceptibility to contamination in the watershed.

-The VDH and Interstate Commission on the Potomac River Basin (ICPRB) have completed source-water assessments for our local watersheds.
-The assessments consist of maps of the evaluated watershed areas, an inventory of known land-use activities, and documentation of any known source-water contamination within the last five years.
+The VDH and Interstate Commission on the Potomac River Basin (ICPRB) completed source water assessments for local watersheds.
+The assessments consist of maps of evaluated watershed areas, an inventory of known land-use activities, and documentation of any known source water contamination within the last five years.
 Based on criteria developed by the state, the Potomac River and Occoquan Reservoir were determined to be of high susceptibility to contamination.
-This determination is consistent with the state's finding for other surface waters, such as rivers, lakes, and streams, throughout Virginia.
+This determination is consistent with the state's finding for other surface waters, such as rivers, lakes, and streams, throughout the Commonwealth of Virginia.
 The assessment reports are available at fairfaxwater.org/swap.